(Erratic and terrifying)

 What are they?

-Not a faction in the normal sense of the word, dragons are large, deadly creatures that terrify even the hardiest of adventurers.
+Not a species in the normal sense of the word, dragons are large, deadly creatures that terrify even the hardiest of adventurers.
 Coming in a variety of forms and colors, they can devastate an army in an instant if they are not handled with the utmost care.
 Let's dig in!

 How do they work?